microbit-sam/microbit-docs/docs/ubit/compass.md

  calibration

- A  CompassSample  containing the offsets for the x, y and z axis.
+ A  Sample3D  containing the offsets for the x, y and z axis.